nekrut/BMMB554/hugo/content/post/topic3.md

 # Introduction

-In the previous lecture we have seen several ways in which DNA sequence data can be accumulated.
+In the previous lecture we have seen several ways in which DNA sequence data can be accumulated (the reason for having Manhattan in the figure above will be apparent a bit later).
 Because sequencing machines (especially the ones made by Illumina) generate billions of sequences (called reads) from every run, the real challenge is what one does with all this data once sequencing is done.
 So before we get into details of technology and its application we need to introduce some basic algorithmic concepts related to sequence analysis.
 Today we will start with **dynamic programming**.

 ## Dynamic programming for the change problem